The European Union (EU) is a brotherhood of 27 member states which started from a tiny gang of six neighboring states in 1951.

 If the difference between the yields of the U.S. bonds and Bunds widens, EUR/USD moves in favor of the currency with the higher yield.

-Similar to bond yields, interest rate differentials also serve as an excellent indicator for the EUR/USD movement.
+Similar to bond yields, interest rate differentials also serve as an excellent indicator of the EUR/USD movement.
 For instance, traders usually compare the Euribor futures rate with the Eurodollar futures rate.

 Just to clear things up: “Euribor” is an acronym that stands for Euro interbank offer rate, which is the rate Euro zone banks use for inter-bank transactions, while Eurodollars are deposits denominated in U.S. dollars.